Sadasiva20/NexusHub/README.md

    ```

 2. **Set up environment variables:**
    Create a `.env.local` file in the project root and add the following variables.
-Replace the placeholder values with your actual Storyblok tokens (obtain these from your Storyblok space settings):
+Replace the placeholder values with your actual tokens:

    ```
    STORYBLOK_ACCESS_TOKEN=your_storyblok_access_token